-B.5 Social workers can assist library users in finding key resources
+B.5 Assisting library users in finding key resources

-B.5.1 Social Workers know what services are available

-Public libraries can act as community hubs and many community members visit the library.
-For those that do not, library staff work diligently at reaching out and engaging them.
+B.5.1 Knowledge and connections

+Social workers can play a key role in connecting library users to services they need.
 It isn't surprising to know some community members may need additional support in their lives.
 The non-traditional role of social workers in libraries allows people to access services without the stigma of using specific services related to such topics as mental health, substance use, and homelessness.
 Since people are already in the library, it is a perfect place to reach out to different populations and offer services.
 Sometimes people aren't sure what services are available or they're not sure how to access them, and some aren't even aware that connection to a service might increase their quality of life.
 Social workers can network with the social service agencies in a community to connect library users directly to them.
 While some people may not follow through when given telephone numbers to call for services, they may be willing to sit with a social worker while they make the call together, thereby creating a connection between the library user and the service provider.
 It is also beneficial for library staff to arrange for agencies to come to the library to meet with library users.
 Since the library is a safe place, it is much less intimidating to meet with someone who can offer services within the library.

-B.5.2 Sometimes a conversation without an agenda is what a person needs
+B.5.2 A conversation without an agenda

-In addition, library social work allows people to have conversations about their lives without an agenda.
+Sometimes a conversation without an agenda is what a person needs.
+Library social work allows people to have conversations about their lives without an agenda.
 Many times a simple conversation is all that is needed to help someone begin the process of accessing the right services.
-The library has always offered resources and with social workers on board, they can offer even more safe relationships for this to happen.
+The library has always offered resources, but without a safe, knowledgeable and non-judgmental interaction, it can be challenging to find the necessary ones.
+Social workers can create safe relationships that facilitate this access.

-B.6 Libraries can help to fill the gaps social service agencies cannot because of funding
+B.6 Bridging gaps in service

-Libraries assess neighborhood needs and may create new programming to fill the gaps for those needs.
-Like libraries, social service agencies may have that same intention, and can sometimes receive a grant for a short period of time to provide a specific service.
-However, this intention is often lost in the world of managed care and lack of funding.
-As an ideal resource in communities, libraries can fill these gaps.
 The collaboration of libraries and social service agencies is inspiring, innovative and effective.
+For social service agencies, managed care and lack of funding can create gaps in services.
+Libraries assess neighbourhood needs and when financially possible, may create new programming to meet those needs.

 Social workers can help libraries expand outreach to social services and by working together, libraries and social workers can help to bridge any gaps in service and offer library services to those most in need.